 (The Meeting Spot to discuss peace among the three Kingdoms.
 None of the sovereigns or representatives were seen again)

-Once word reached Prevalia of the fateful news, the young Laric IV was crowned King of Prevalia.
-Inexperienced and green, King Laric IV was unsure about how to proceed with the events that recently unfolded.
+Once word reached Prevalia of the fateful news, the young Iaric IV was crowned King of Prevalia.
+Inexperienced and green, King Iaric IV was unsure about how to proceed with the events that recently unfolded.
 Prevalian forces were ordered to withdraw from their furthest outposts to protect the immediate Prevalian borders.

 (The Prevalian Barracks, now empty with most of the army gone)

 In the wake of Prevalian soldiers being moved, an opportunistic clan of Trolls attacked and sacked Fortress Vell (the Forsaken Keep), slaughtering the few soldiers that remained garrisoned there.
 The more superstitious among us claim that the souls of the dead still linger within the Forsaken Keep, as was the nature of the promise of Linus’ mysterious advisor.

 After the fall of the Forsaken Keep, Carlyn the former Captain of the Prevalian Guard established a venture named the Iron Assault.
 This venture continues on this day, hiring adventurers and soldiers alike in campaigns to turn back the hordes of creatures that now plague not just Prevalian lands, but all of Avadon.
 Iaric IV tasked himself with keeping the local populace of Prevalia happy.
 To that end he commissioned the construction of the Golden Ingot Casino in an effort to provide distraction and entertainment.